Blucknote/tgbot/README.md

 debugch:
   0       # Unnecesary.
 Using for redirecting bot answers.
 Can be user id or @channel
 webhook:
-  True    # if you want use webhooks you need this part
-domain:   # otherwise you can skip this part.
-Polling will be used instead "https://your.domain/"
+  True    # Set this to True if you want to.
+If not polling will be used instead
+# below this comment using for webhooks support.
+You can skip if polling.
+domain:
+  "https://your.domain/"
 ssl:
   "/etc/letsencrypt/live/your.domain/cert.pem" # path may be different